Newspaper Page Text

 first time the work of the League

-and justifyving the treatment which
+and justifying the treatment which

 the Negro race has received at the

 hands of the Republican party.
-MNr
+Mr

-Hawkins is an unweanable Repub
+Hawkins is an unweanable Reni:*'

-lican whora his party deolights o
+lican whom his party d^li'CC 1.

 honor.
-He is a successful busines
+He is a successful businc/s

-man, an eminent churchman. loyal
+man. an eminent churchman, loyal

-and devoted t™ his race. keenly
+and devoted ft) his race keenly

 alive to civic duty and responsibil

-ity, and withal. a splendid gentle
+ity. and withal, a splendid gentle

 man of integrity, dignity and hon

-and too fine gentleman for the role
+and too fine gentleman for the r-"’e

-of politician which he engazes 1o
+of politician which he engages ‘o

 play.
 In addition to his high per